hkuffel/columbia-bootcamp-homework/README.md

 # columbia-bootcamp-homework
-Homework assignments for Columbia Engineering Data Analytics Bootcamp
+First homework assignment for Columbia Engineering Data Analytics Bootcamp.
+Further assignments can be found at bit.ly/hkgitlab